Here are all the best things to do in Golden Gate Park! The well-known and much-loved attractions, plus all the hidden and off-beat activities.

 There's a nice walking path around it, and a group of turtles have claimed it as their home (look for them on the turtle sculpture).
 Named after the Spreckels Sugar family, big donors to the park.

-They are located at the Bercut Equitation Field, a riding ring on the Chain of Lakes Drive in the outer park.
+When they have them, they are located at the Bercut Equitation Field, a riding ring on the Chain of Lakes Drive in the outer park.
 See my page on horseback riding in the park for what the trail ride is like.

 To see all the various rides available, and to book a ride, see Chaparral rides.